willymcallister/willymcallister.github.io/_articles/delta-wye-derivations.md

 comments: true
 ---

-This article presents derivations of the $\Delta - \text Y$ transformation equations.
-The first one is for the three equations going from $\Delta$ to $\text Y$.
-Going in the opposite direction, $\text Y$ to $\Delta$, the algebra is harder, and there are two versions of this derivation.
-One does it with strictly algebraic manipulation.
-It works, but seems a bit convoluted.
-The second derivation is based on viewing the resistors as conductances before diving into the math.
-This one is a nice demonstration of *duality* and symmetry.
+We derive the $\Delta \leftrightarrow \text Y$ transformation equations.

+The first derivation is from $\Delta$ to $\text Y$.

+The second derivation goes the opposite direction, from $\text Y$ to $\Delta$.
+The algebra for this one is harder and there are two versions presented.
+The first version does it strictly by algebraic manipulation.
+It works, but it seems a bit convoluted.
+The second version casts the resistors as conductances before diving into the math.
+The result is pleasingly symmetric.
-There is no need to memorize the transformation equations.
-If the need arises, you can look them up.
-And no engineer ever needs to produce the following derivations on the spot.
-They are presented here for your amusement.

-You can find a full introduction to the Delta-Wye transform equations in this [article]({{ site.baseurl }}{% link _articles/delta-wye-resistor-networks.md %}).
+Find a full introduction to the Delta-Wye transformation in this [article]({{ site.baseurl }}{% link _articles/delta-wye-resistor-networks.md %}).

 Written by Willy McAllister.